xralf/fluid/README.md

 ### The `to` clause

-On a high level, a UQL query consists of the following clauses that are named by its first keyword.
+On a high level, a FQL query consists of the following clauses that are named by its first keyword.

 - `every` specifies the window size and how the window moves along the input data.
 - `from` references the input schema in the [catalog.json](cmd/catalog/catalog.json) file.